gusdleon/umbrajs-three/readme.md

 There are three abstraction layers from top to bottom:

 - This three.js integration package.
 - JavaScript wrapper classes in the `umbrajs` module.
+You can access these via the `Umbra.lib` object.
 These make it easier to work with the Emscripten generated code.
 - Native C++ code in `umbra.wasm` exposes a C-style API accessed by Emscripten's `Module` object.
+This API is used by `umbrajs`.

 ## FAQ